Bösendorfer

 Bösendorfer (L. Bösendorfer Klavierfabrik GmbH) is an Austrian piano manufacturer and, since 2008, a wholly owned subsidiary of Yamaha Corporation.
 Bösendorfer is unusual in that it produces 97- and 92-key models in addition to instruments with standard 88-key keyboards.

-Along with C. Bechstein, Blüthner and Steinway & Sons, Bösendorfer is frequently referred to as one of the "Big Four" piano manufacturers.

 History

 Bösendorfer, one of the oldest piano manufacturers, was established in 1828 by Ignaz Bösendorfer.
 It has a history of producing highly respected instruments.

-In 1830, it was granted the status of official piano maker to the Emperor of Austria.
+In 1830, it was granted the status of official piano maker by the Emperor of Austria.

 Ignaz's son Ludwig Bösendorfer (1835–1919) assumed control in 1859, operating from new premises from 1860.

 Between 1872 and its closure in 1913, the associated Bösendorfer-Saal was one of the premier concert halls of Vienna.

 In 1909, Carl Hutterstrasser purchased the company and was succeeded by his sons Alexander and Wolfgang in 1931.

 In 1966, the Jasper Corporation (later renamed Kimball International), parent company of Kimball Pianos, assumed control of Bösendorfer.

 In 2001 Bösendorfer returned to Austrian hands, when the BAWAG PSK Gruppe purchased it.

 On 21 December 2007 BAWAG signed an agreement to sell 100% of Bösendorfer to Yamaha Corporation.

 Bösendorfer continues to make handcrafted pianos in the same Vienna factory.
 Almost 300 of these premium pianos are made each year.